 We started dreaming and planning our future farm, and in 2011, started Broadfork Farm.

 Starting this farm has been the most incredible way to take all of our passions and values and create something life-enriching and fulfilling.

 We believe in the power of local farms and organic food to make the world a better place.

 We both work full-time on the farm.
 It's just us.
 We're a 2-person operation.

 In our off time?

-We love arranging flowers for our home, hiking at Cape Chignecto, checking out the Monarch caterpillars, hanging out with our cats, and tearing up while watching Queer Eye.
+We love arranging flowers for our home, hiking at Cape Chignecto, checking on the Monarch caterpillars, hanging out with our cats, and tearing up while watching Queer Eye.